hai-vr/documentation/docs/products/vixen/flags.md

 ## When to use it?

-Flags can be used when the items of a control needs to remain inactive while still keeping the control switched ON.
+Flags can be used when the items of a control need to remain inactive while still keeping the control switched ON.
 - Example:
   - You can wear a crop-top and a bra/bikini at the same time, and the bra/bikini still remains visible.
   - You can wear a sweater and a bra/bikini at the same time, but the bra/bikini is not visible when the sweater is active.